christianityorigins/website/books/_posts/2016-04-01-christianity-and-its-secularized-variants.md

 *   Race/IQ/gender/genetics denialism ("Boasian anthropology") = "all equal in Jesus".
 *   Political Correctness = Heresy.
 *   Cancel culture = witch-hunts/excommunicated for heresy.
 *   Adopting labels and slogans (BLM, trans ally, etc.) = bearing the mark, or taking up the cross.
-Equivalent to wearing a cross or crucifix as a visible sign of one's faith and signaling to others that they are a member of the community.
+This is equivalent to wearing a cross or crucifix as a visible sign of one's faith and signaling to others that they are a member of the community.
 *   Government = God.
 An omnipresent entitlement and benefactor giver.

 What is the end goal of these divide-and-conquer slave-morality systems?
 (Christianity/Marxism/Cultural Marxism/Race Marxism/Gender Marxism).
 "Progress" (deconstruction/abolition) is the weaponizing the poor, outcastes, racial groups and women to get them to overthrow the dominant group in society and then create a slave class controlled by a tiny elite.
 Why?
 Friedrich Nietzsche claimed that all these slave-moralities were the manifestations of a Jewish group strategy/essentialist racial instincts operating below the level of real consciousness \[[link](https://en.wikipedia.org/wiki/Philosophy_of_Friedrich_Nietzsche#Jews,_nationalism_and_European_identity)\].